BALI

 Community Service

-Spend time assisting medical students, NGOs and community leaders in a local village.
-We’ll assist a local medical university that provides free health services to Balinese people who cannot afford treatment or live in remote areas where healthcare is limited.
-You’ll go into a rural village with local medical students, observe the team as they perform free health checks and provide basic treatments.
-Complete your experience by helping to design and deliver a health education workshop for local youth in the second half of the program.
-For students on the 21-Day Program, take an excursion to the coast for a presentation on the Coral Reef Restoration Project at the Coral Triangle Centre, a local environmental health initiative.
+Support medical students, NGOs and community leaders in a local village.
+You’ll work alongside a local medical university that offers free health services to Balinese people who cannot afford treatment or live in remote areas with limited access to care.
+Join local medical students in a rural village to observe as they conduct free health checks and provide basic treatments.
+Complete your experience by helping to design and deliver a health education workshop for local youth.

 Hands-on Learning

-Bali is a cultural treasure as unique as the welcoming communities and architectural wonders you’ll discover on the island.
-You will be immersed in diverse healthcare settings, such as health workshops with children, and exploring the intersection of traditional medicine and modern practices.
-To better understand the local philosophy on holistic wellness, you’ll also visit a natural birth clinic and take an herbal walk to explore where natural remedies are grown.
-Beyond the theme of Public Health & Medicine, there’s no better way to learn about traditional Balinese culture than with full sensory immersion: temple visits, a rice paddy walk, live gamelan music, legong dance performances and dinner at the Royal Palace.
-Both programs offer the opportunity to gain insight into a traditional healer’s practice.
+Bali is a cultural treasure, home to welcoming communities and architectural wonders you’ll explore throughout the island.
+You’ll be immersed in diverse healthcare settings, from health workshops with children to exploring the intersection of traditional and modern medicine.
+To better understand the local philosophy of holistic wellness, you’ll visit a natural birth clinic and take an herbal walk to see where natural remedies are grown and tour a modern medical facility to observe emergency response, surgical standards and inpatient care in a regional context.

 Adventure

-With its pounding surf, emerald rice terraces and artistic culture, Bali is adventure, culture and spirituality all in one.
-Visit Amed, a sleepy fishing village off the beaten path that’s just waiting to be discovered.
-You’ll go on a spectacular sunrise boat ride just off the island’s coast to snorkel over coral reefs and see marine wildlife.
-Near Home Base, adventure is never far away — you’ll also have the chance to surf alongside locals on world-class waves.
-For students on the 21-Day Program, you’ll get to explore Bali’s lush jungle habitats through trekking and white water rafting adventures.
+With its pounding surf, emerald rice terraces and vibrant arts scene, Bali is adventure, creativity and spirituality all in one.
+Visit Amed, a quiet fishing village off the beaten path with charm and natural beauty to explore.
+You’ll take a spectacular sunrise boat ride off the coast to snorkel over coral reefs and spot marine wildlife.

 Lodging & Meals

-Your Home Base in Bali on the 21-Day Program will be in one main location, Ubud, with two excursions to Amed and Pemuteran.
-On the 14-Day Program, your primary lodging will also be in Ubud, with an excursion to Amed.
-Ubud, Bali’s cultural hub, offers all the comforts of home along with an artful and serene essence that draws people from all over the world.
-Your housing will be diverse, ranging from an authentic family home to a beach bungalow.
-Students share comfortable, gender-segregated rooms with roommates, and have access to bathrooms with Western-style toilets and showers.
+On the 21-day program, your Home Base will be in Ubud, with excursions to Amed and Pemuteran.
+On the 14-day program, you’ll also stay in Ubud, with an excursion to Amed.
+Ubud, Bali’s cultural hub, offers the comforts of home along with a serene and creative energy that draws people from around the world.

 BALI